EBI-predocs/R_optimization_tutorial/README.md

 runNMF()               # run the code again
 ```

-It will show the chunk of code that is about to be executed.
-Within the debugger,
+The debugger will show the chunk of code that is about to be executed.
+Within the
-you can type in the following commands:
+debugger, you can type in the following commands:

  * **&lt;Enter&gt; or n:** execute the next single statement
  * **c:** execute the next block
  * **Q:** quit the debugger

 Use the `Enter` key to step through the statements and hit `c` if you get stuck
-in a long loop.
-During debugging, you can inspect variables and modify them as if
+in a long loop (twice for nested loops).
+During debugging, you can inspect variables
-you were in a standard R session.
+and modify them as if you were in a standard R session.

-If you no longer want to use the debugger you can quit it and then either call
+If you no longer want to use the debugger you can quit it with `Q` and then either call
 `undebug()` on your function or just `source()` your script file again.

 **Correcting errors is fine, but why should I optimize my code when it works?**